NAMTeam/namteam.github.io/content/docs/getting-started/frequently-asked-questions.md

 **The NAM requires zero dependencies**.
 Since the NAM struck down its long-standing prohibition on including lots back in 2013, basic stations for some of the NAM's additional rail-type network options are even part of the package now.
 If you are encountering the infamous "brown boxes" anywhere, they are the product of having a non-NAM mod or plugin installed, without all its dependencies.

-### Why is the game crashing to desktop immediately upon loading after installing this mod?

-The only reason the NAM could cause an immediate crash to desktop (CTD) would be if you're running the original version of SimCity 4 (not Deluxe/Rush Hour), or if your game is improperly configured for your hardware (in which case it will crash similarly without the NAM).
-If you are running Deluxe/Rush Hour, you may want to check any other plugins you may have installed.

 ### What's with all the acronyms?
 Is there a list of what they all mean?

 Acronyms are omnipresent in the SC4 content world, and they serve a valuable purpose as shorthand.
 They can seem a bit arcane at first, however.
 The [Glossary](/docs/reference/glossary) in this documentation contains all the pertinent NAM-related ones you may encounter.

-### Why are none of the icons showing up after I've installed the NAM?

-You may not have installed the NAM correctly, or your installation ended up in the wrong location.
-See the [Installation Instructions](/docs/getting-started/installation#install) page to reinstall, making sure the files go into your `Documents\SimCity 4\Plugins folder` (true of Windows and the Steam Mac version), or, if you're on the Mac App Store version, make sure you copy the files into the `.app` container.

-### Why am I seeing duplicate icons?

-You likely have two copies of a given NAM release installed simultaneously.
-We recommend you find and remove both copies in your Plugins folder, and reinstall the latest version again.

-### Why am I getting a red arrow/gray cursor when I click one of the new icons in game?

-In most situations, this is an indication that you have the Controller file from an outdated NAM release, or an incompatible RUL-bound transit mod installed.
-You'll need to remove the offending files.
-The one exception is with the little icon with the NAM logo at the bottom of the Highways menu -- this button is not meant to be pressed, but rather, hovered over to show version information.
-If the version information here says anything other than "{{< param docsversion >}}", that's a definite sign there's an outdated/incompatible file lurking about your Plugins folder.

-### After installing the NAM, why are the tiles leading up to my intersections suddenly orange or red in the Congestion Data View?

-The NAM's traffic simulator plugin, with its default settings, amplifies the effect of the _Intersection and Turn Capacity Effect_ property, affecting network tiles that are within a 2-tile radius of an intersection (or transition).
-This better simulates the effects of queues at intersections, especially signalized ones.

-### Why are the cars disappearing in game?

-The "cars", or "automata", are not really there in the traffic simulation -- they're simply a visual effect that has a casual correlation to actual traffic data in the game.
-Being visual effects, they can eat up processing power, and in order to keep the game from becoming overloaded, the game's engine puts a finite limit on how many vehicular automata can show up at one time.
-Over that limit, and they disappear.
-Certain Automata Plugin options can allow more automata to stay on the screen at one time, though keeping the cars on the road all the time is simply an impossibility, due to the way the game is programmed.
-SimCity 4 is a statistics-based simulator, not an agent-based simulator (as SimCity (2013) and Cities: Skylines are).

 ### What are the differences between "puzzle pieces", "FLEX pieces", "starter pieces", and TE lots"?